tessamcdonnel/STAT-217-R-Course/chapter3.md

 - Find summary statistics of the `age` variable in `cdc` using the `favstats()` function.

 *** =hint
-Follow the format in the lesson substituting `cdc` for dataset and specified variable for quant_var.
+Follow the format in the lesson substituting `cdc` for dataset and the specified variable for quant_var.

 *** =pre_exercise_code
 ```{r}